SiamSami/Automount-partition/README.md

 # Automount-partition
-This is a script for automatically mounting partitions on startup in most Linux distributions.
+This is a script to mount partitions without passwords.
+This is very useful for Archlinux and Debian.

 ### How to run
 1. Download this script as a zip file and extract it into a directory.